animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 (6) Freedom. (in case the your-body-your-choice argument doesn't resonate with you)

-(7) The biggest reason why right-to-die should be radically implemented for all people, is because its the world's best depression tonic.
+(7) The biggest reason why right-to-die should be radically implemented for all people, is because it's the world's best depression tonic and medicine.
 I know this.
 Having a way out is the only thing that gives me hope and strength.